 Department store Harrods provides a 15-month distribution scheme for those with a passion for retail logistics.
 You'll gain an insight into shop floor functions and supply chain operations, with six months spent with the retail team in store and nine months spent working with the Knightsbridge and Thatcham distribution teams.
-Alongside this on-the-job-training you'll complete a management training programme.
+You'll also complete a management training programme.

-Morrisons accept 2:2 graduates onto their two-year logistics and supply chain programme, where participants get to explore every aspect of international supply chains from forecasting, distribution planning, working in distribution sites, to merchandising and space planning for products.
+Morrisons accept 2:2 graduates onto their two-year logistics and supply chain programme, where participants get to explore every aspect of international supply chains from forecasting, distribution planning and working in distribution sites, to merchandising and space planning for products.